pivotal-sadubois/newsletter/catalog/docs/deploy_tap.md

 # Deploy on Kubernetes with Tanzu Application Platform (TAP)

 ## Create a Developer Namespace
-Bevore you can install the Newletter Demo Applicaiotn you need to create a Developer Namespace.
+Before you could install the Newletter Demo Applicaiotn you need to create a Developer Namespace.
 The procedure configures the following:

 Developer Namespace Configuration:
 - Create a Namespace on the TAP Development Cluster